sourcegraph/sourcegraph-public-snapshot/doc/user/search/queries.md

 Use operators to create more expressive searches.

-> NOTE: Operators are available as of 3.15 and enabled with `{"experimentalFeatures": {"andOrQuery": "enabled"}}` in the site configuration.
-Built-in operator support is planned for an upcoming release.
+> NOTE: Operators are enabled by default as of 3.17 for searching file contents.
+This feature may be disabled with `{"experimentalFeatures": {"andOrQuery": "enabled"}}` in the site configuration.

 | Operator | Example |
 | --- | --- |